CliffCrerar/next-app-pre-configured-starter/README.md

 # Next.js website starter

-> THIS PROJECT IS UNDER DEVELOPMENT
+> THIS PROJECT IS ALPHA STAGE

 ## Starter template for next.js pre-configured with: